How to make a mind-game film?

 But I argue that this perspective lacks a deeper assessment of Nolan’s visual strategies and ignores the complexity of his visual strategies.
-As criticisms against Nolan seemed to be made primarily against a particular kind of ‘Hollywood’ filmmaking style, these hostile reactions have largely ignore the importance of artistic unity and coherency.
-Instead I argue that critics have confused visual style with thematic and narrative preferences.
+As criticisms against Nolan seemed to be made primarily against a particular kind of ‘Hollywood’ filmmaking style, these hostile reactions have largely ignored the importance of artistic unity and coherency.
+Instead, I argue that critics have confused visual style with thematic and narrative preferences.

 Intensified Visual Style

 Spoilers Alert!
 An example of intensified visual style in Nolan’s The Prestige (2006)

 David Bordwell’s essay Intensified Continuity, a study on a tendency by Hollywood filmmakers to shoot closer and cut faster, provides a framework in which to make sense on an increasingly dominant mode of filmmaking.

 Intensified style of continuity is a style of shooting and editing that directs attention by cutting faster with a focus on tight close to medium shots.
 The tactics used in the intensified style involves a consistently moving camera, a tight close up, shot-reverse-shot pattern, varied lens lengths and rapid editing.
 Actors are blocked with minimum mobility in relation to the space of the sets.